MihaiTabara/releasewarrior-2.0/docs/mergeduty/howto.md

 # MergeDuty

-All code changes to Firefox and Fennec land in the [mozilla-central](https://hg.mozilla.org/mozilla-central) repository
+All code changes to Firefox land in the [mozilla-central](https://hg.mozilla.org/mozilla-central) repository while the Fennec one is solely landing to [mozilla-esr68](https://hg.mozilla.org/releases/mozilla-esr68)
 * The `nightly` releases are built from that repo twice a day.
 * DevEdition and Beta releases are built from the [beta](https://hg.mozilla.org/releases/mozilla-beta/) repository
-* Extended Support Releases follow-up from the relevant ESR repo, such as [mozilla-esr52](https://hg.mozilla.org/releases/mozilla-esr52/)
+* Extended Support Releases follow-up from the relevant ESR repo, such as [mozilla-esr68](https://hg.mozilla.org/releases/mozilla-esr68/)
 * Release and Release Candidates are built from [mozilla-release](https://hg.mozilla.org/releases/mozilla-release/) repository

 How are those repositories kept in sync?
 That's `MergeDuty` and is part of the `releaseduty` responsibility.